-As you plan your trip, don’t forget to slow down and ask the big question: Why are we going on a mission trip?
-Hopefully the answer sounds something like, “to grow closer as a team while serving others.”
+As you plan your trip, don’t forget to slow down and ask the big question: Why are we going on a summer mission trip?
+Hopefully, the answer sounds something like, “to grow closer as a team while serving others.”
 That’s a great place to start!

-But you also might consider guiding your team from a conversation about why to a conversation about how you serve on a mission trip by asking questions like:
+You also might consider guiding your team from a conversation about why to a conversation about how you serve on a summer mission trip.
+Ask questions like:

 How are we going to interact with people in a way that honors their dignity?

-How can we respect the culture we’re visiting?
+What can we do to respect the culture we’re visiting?

 How is the work we do this week part of the long-term community vision?

-At Experience Mission, we’ve put together a few FREE pre-trip training resources to help your team wrestle with these questions even before you show up in a new city or country.
-When you encourage this kind of learning early-on, it helps your students stay focused on the big picture during your trip.
+At Experience Mission, we’ve put together some FREE pre-trip training resources to help your team wrestle with these questions even before you show up in a new city or country.
+By encouraging this kind of learning early, it helps your students focus on the big picture during your trip.

 2. PRESS PAUSE EACH DAY

 Create time each evening to debrief the day with your team.
 It can be as simple as sitting down after dinner to share “highs and lows.”
-Or give students a chance to share how they saw Jesus show up through the actions of teammates and interactions with local ministry partners.
+Give students chances to share how they saw Jesus show up through the actions of teammates and local ministry partners.